BenLeffler/LaunchPad/bin/lib/mp3/readme.txt

 SoundStream.play( "myAwesomeFreestyle.mp3" );

-The path to lib/mp3 is automatically appended to the above call
+The path to lib/mp3 is automatically appended to the above call, unless you alter the value of the static variable 'SoundStream.sound_path' to your preferred relative path.
+(By default, the value of this variable is "lib/mp3/")

 ---------------------------------------------------------------------------------------------